Full Time: 1 year

 - Study a range of in-depth specialist topics.

 - Alumni 20% fee discount available on this course.

-The History MA is taught on a full-time and part-time basis, with the opportunity to complete in one and two years respectively.
+Our distance learning History MA is taught online on a full-time and part-time basis, with the opportunity to complete in one and two years respectively.
 The year is split into three trimesters.

 You will develop the skills necessary to understand, critique, utilise and communicate concepts and theories used within the discipline of History.
 You will acquire methodological skills for historical research, particularly the selection, evaluation and interpretation of primary sources.